Skip to main content

 What this covers

 Owner conflicts are not ordinary contract disputes.
-They are control, information, and continuity problems — who can decide what, who has access to the books, and whether the business itself can keep operating while the conflict resolves.
-Resolution can come through restructuring, buyout, structured negotiation, or formal dispute action; which path fits depends on leverage, the operating documents, and what the business needs to keep running.
-The most expensive mistake is acting unilaterally before the procedural posture is clear: moving accounts, withholding records, terminating an employee-owner, or making major decisions without the required authority.
-Once those acts become facts on the ground, undoing them is harder.
+They are about who decides, who can see the books, and whether the company can keep operating while the fight resolves.
+Which path fits — restructuring, buyout, structured negotiation, or formal action — depends on leverage, the operating documents, and what the business actually needs.
+The most expensive mistake is acting unilaterally before the procedural posture is clear: moving accounts, withholding records, firing an employee-owner, or making major decisions without authority.
+Once those become facts on the ground, they are hard to undo.

 When to call